TheDarweesh/cse15l-lab-reports/lab-report-1-week-1.md

 ---
 ## **Using scp to copy files to the remote server**

-### SCP is a command that sends specific files to a specific directory to another computer or server.
+### scp is a command that sends specific files to a specific directory to another computer or server.
 In this example it is used so that files can be compiled and ran using the remote server instead of the local machine [your personal PC]

 ### In order to send files to the remote server use the command scp followed by the filename, account, and the file path.